 This medicine may cause a hepatitis B infection to worsen if you stop using it.
 Your doctor may check for the presence of hepatitis B before and during treatment with this medicine and for at least several months after your last dose.

-Two rare but serious reactions to this medicine are lactic acidosis (too much acid in the blood) and liver toxicity.
-Call your doctor right away if you have abdominal or stomach pain, nausea, vomiting, decreased appetite, muscle cramping or pain, unusual tiredness or weakness, trouble breathing, or yellow skin or eyes.
+Two rare but serious reactions to this medicine are lactic acidosis (too much acid in the blood) and liver toxicity, which includes an enlarged liver.
+Call your doctor right away if you have dark urine, decreased appetite, diarrhea, general feeling of discomfort, light-colored stools, muscle cramping or pain, nausea, stomach discomfort or cramping, unusual tiredness or weakness, trouble breathing, vomiting, or yellow eyes or skin.

 Biktarvy side effects